DigitalCreationsCo/Team-Profile-Generator/README.md

 ### Installation
 - Clone Repository
-- Run "npm install" to install dependencies that will enable app to run on your local machine
+- Run npm install on the command line to install dependencies that will enable app to run on your local machine

 ### Technologies Used